DavidL124/Statistical-Machine-Learning-Assignment2/models/Report_Models/README.md

 # Statistical-Machine-Learning-Assignment2

+For the group with Kaggle team name "Group Number 58".

 The GitHub repository is at https://github.com/DavidL124/Statistical-Machine-Learning-Assignment2

 The ipynb files in this folder are used to run the models described in the report.
 They are as follows: